-Case study 2: Deriving a site-specific GV for a toxicant (Zinc) in sediment
+Deriving a site-specific GV for a toxicant (zinc) in sediment

-This hypothetical case study aims to provide an example of how to derive a site-specific sediment quality guideline value (SS-SQGV) for a toxicant with a national default GV, but where its natural background concentration exceeds the default GV.
-A river basin in NSW has been historically receiving wast ewater discharge from coal mine activities and a new CSG development in this same river catchment is being proposed.
+This hypothetical case study aims to provide an example of how to derive a site-specific sediment quality guideline value (SS-SQGV) where a toxicant's natural background concentration exceeds the DGV.
+A new CSG development is being proposed in a New South Wales river basin that has historically received wastewater discharges from coal mine activities.
 The new CSG operation was required to develop sediment quality objectives and design a sediment monitoring program.
-The initial assessment identified that a new GV for zinc would be needed as the median concentration of zinc in the sediment of local reference sites exceeded the default GV for Zn of 200 mg/kg.
+The initial assessment identified that a new GV for zinc (Zn) would be needed as the median concentration of zinc in the sediment of local reference sites exceeded the DGV for Zn of 200 mg/kg.

-Six upstream reference sites, all located above all the discharge points were selected.
-Sediment samples were collected in triplicate from an area within 1 m2 in clean screw capped glass jars that contained no preservatives.
+Six upstream reference sites were selected.
+Sediment samples were collected in triplicate from an area within 1 m2 in clean screw-capped glass jars that contained no preservatives.
 A composite sample for each site was used for analysis of Zn.
-The standard sampling and laboratory analysis methods from the practical guide of sediment quality assessment (Simpson and Batley, 2016) were used.
-To cover the natural variability of the sites including the waterbody, habitat and grain size of sediment, the sampling program was conducted over 2 years with 3 samples collected per year.
-The laboratory analysis data was used to develop the SS-SQGV.
+The standard sampling and laboratory analysis methods from the practical guide of sediment quality assessment (Simpson and Batley 2016) were used.
+To cover the natural variability of the sites, including in the water body, habitat and grain size of sediment, the sampling program was conducted over two years, with three samples collected per year.
+The laboratory analysis data were used to develop the SS-SQGV.

+Defau lt GVs Variation of local ref -

-Indicator Defaul t GVs V ariation o of local refe rence dat а Recommended site-specific GV SQG- High Min 20 th % ile Median 80 th % ile Max GV for highly disturbed system Zn (mg/kg) 200 410 105 150 178 350 480 360
+Indicator GV SQG- high Min 20th percentile Median 80th percentile Max Recommended site-specific GV for highly disturbed system

+Zn (mg/kg) 200 410 105 150 178 350 480 350